dfe-analytical-services/ees-data-screener/README.md

 <br>

-#### **Packagesand important things to make this work**
+#### **Packages and proxy**
 **Packrat** <br>

 >The packages in this project are tracked by packrat.
 More information on packrat can be found [online](https://rstudio.github.io/packrat/limitations.html).
-This should install the packages you need to run this project in RStudio.
+This should install the packages you need to run this project in RStudio automatically, allowing you to focus on running the screener on your data.

 **Proxy settings**